johnmmcg/iris-js-sdk/README.md

       // Remove local tracks from conference
       // end the session
     }

+    // To set display name
+    // Call this API to set display name irisRtcSession.setDisplayName(name);

     // To Send and Receive chat messages
     // To send chat message call sendChatMessage
     // message - text message to be sent